 How do I show different jobs with the same company?

-It’s best to list each position separately as if it were a separate job, even though you’ll repeat the employer name and location.
+It’s best to list each position separately as if it were a separate job, even though you’ll repeat the employer’s name and location.
 This adds consistency and shows your job progression clearly, including rapid promotions.

 What if I don’t have relevant work experience?